bochocki/slackrsheets/README.md

 You can get help anytime by typing `/mini help`

 You can get a link to the Google spreadsheet by typing `/mini link`

-If you're getting either of these error messages from slackbot:

->Darn – that slash command didn't work (error message: `502_service_error`).
-Manage the command at Daily Mini Bot.
->Darn – that slash command didn't work (error message: `Timeout was reached`).
-Manage the command at Daily Mini Bot.

-Just rest easy knowing that things are probably working.
-I haven't figured out how to make those messages stop yet, and they haunt me in my sleep.